Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/03/science-responds-to-industry.md

 As the head of the Energy Science Center, what insights are you hoping to gain from the symposium?
 Our public events aim to educate a broad audience, from industry representatives to laypeople with an interest in the subject, about recent developments in the energy sector and the current state of energy research.
 This event should highlight global challenges and make clear that energy strategy is an international issue rather than a purely Swiss one.
 We also want to show that the corporate world – that is to say, these international companies – also play an important role in this energy strategy.

 Does this symposium aim to influence the political debate surrounding energy?
 What we want is to make the greatest number of facts available as possible, inform the public to the greatest extent possible and stimulate discussion.
 This is not a political statement – it’s a contribution to public debate.

+## The Global Energy Challenge – A Corporate View

 At the symposium “The Global Energy Challenge – A Corporate View”, representatives of multinational companies will discuss energy policy with scientists from ETH Zurich in a novel format.
 The companies, which include ABB, Shell and Swiss Re, will introduce their energy strategies and visions.
 Their presentations will then be discussed by an ETH professor or an experienced researcher, with a panel discussion to follow.
 ETH President Lino Guzzella will open the event.